Sriram-Ramakrishnan/react-tailwind-boilerplate/README.md

 # React Tailwind CSS Boilerplate

 This is a simple boilerplate for starting React projects with Tailwind CSS.
-It comes pre-configured with the necessary setup to quickly get you up and running with a React application styled using Tailwind CSS.
+It comes pre-configured with Vite to quickly get you up and running with a React application styled using Tailwind CSS.

-## Features

-- React 18
-- Tailwind CSS
-- PostCSS
-- Vite
-- Babel
-- ESLint and Prettier for code consistency
-- Hot Module Replacement (HMR) for a better development experience

 ## Getting Started